-Table 23 shows the volume of waste imported to West Berkshire by both waste type and facility type along with the origin (by Waste Planning Authority) of the waste arising.
-Table 24 shows the volume of waste imports to West Berkshire by Origin and site category.
+Table 23 Waste Imports to West Berkshire by Site Category and Facility Type shows the volume of waste imports to West Berkshire by Origin and site category.
+Table shows the volume of waste imported to West Berkshire by both waste type and facility type along with the origin (by Waste Planning Authority) of the waste arising.
+Data from the WDI 2019.